GuyFawkess/PetManager/README.md

 - View and manage events through the calendar.
 - Receive notifications for upcoming events.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-Suggestions and improvements are always welcome!

-## License

 This project is licensed under the MIT License.